Chrismarsh/CHM/docs/build.rst

 dependencies do not need to be built by the end user.
 However it is generally recommended to build all dependencies from source and this is especially the case for high-performance environments and MPI.

+Given CHM may optionally use  conan (which requires Python + pip install) and requires the mesher and windmapper python packages, it is best to create a python virtual environment to install these packages into.

 Build requirements
 *******************